Genealogy of Jesus: Maternal ancestry in Matthew

 A minority view holds that while Luke gives the genealogy of Joseph, Matthew gives the genealogy of Mary.
 A few ancient authorities seem to offer this interpretation.
 Although the Greek text as it stands is plainly against it, it has been proposed that in the original text Matthew had one Joseph as Mary's father and another as her husband.
 This neatly explains not only why Matthew's genealogy differs from Luke's, but also why Matthew counts fourteen generations rather than thirteen.
 Blair sees the various extant versions as the predictable result of copyists repeatedly attempting to correct an apparent mistake.
 Others, including Victor Paul Wierwille, argue that here the Aramaic original of Matthew used the word gowra (which could mean father), which, in the absence of vowel markings, was read by the Greek translator as gura (husband).
 In any case, an early understanding that Matthew traced Mary's genealogy would explain why the contradiction between Matthew and Luke apparently escaped notice until the 3rd century.
+It is difficult, however, to imagine that Matthew provides the genealogy of Mary, more so without mentioning her husband, since he is called a "son of David" in verse 20, tying him thematically to the genealogy given in prior verses.